-KGHMI, has committed significant resources to the project's development since assuming the operatorship on September 1, 2012, demonstrating a strong commitment to the community, environment and to the long term sustainability of the Ajax project.
+KGHMI, has committed significant resources to the project's development since assuming the operatorship on

-With a strategy of engaging the community with a strong local presence, KGHMI has expanded the Ajax project team throughout 2013 and currently numbers 30 employees.
-Agreements have been signed with the Stk'emlupsement to Secwepement ("STS"), represented by the Tk'emlups and Skeetchestn First Nations bands for a Cultural Heritage Study and a Memorandum of Understanding ("MoU").
-Consultations continue with the STS on a Capacity Funding Agreement to assist them in the review of the Environmental Assessment and towards aligning an Impacts Benefits Project Agreement ("IBA").
+September 1, 2012.
+With a strategy of engaging the community with a strong local presence, KGHMI has expanded the Ajax project team throughout 2013 which currently numbers 30 employees.
+Agreements have been signed with the Stk'emlupsemc te Secwepemc ("STS"), represented by the Tk'emlups and Skeetchestn

+First Nations bands for a Cultural Heritage Study and a Memorandum of Understanding ("MoU").Consultations continue with the STS on a Capacity Funding Agreement to assist them in the review of the Environmental Assessment and towards aligning an Impacts Benefits Project Agreement ("IBA").
 The IBA would define the mutual responsibilities between KGHM-Ajax and the STS in connection with the benefits, construction, operations, and closure of the Ajax project.

 An extensive review was performed by KGHMI staff and outside consultants in late 2012 through to mid 2013 to optimize the Ajax mine plan including validation of the proposed capital and operating expenditures.
+On

-On August 2, 2013, (please refer to Abacus' press release of same date), KGHMI informed Abacus and the community of Kamloops that it is evaluating opportunities to make modifications to the Ajax project layout which, interalia, may improve the economics of the project, increase the distance of the project's infrastructure from the closest residential neighbourhoods and public infrastructure, and improve the permittibility of the Ajax project.
-As a consequence of reviewing these opportunities, KGHMI has delayed its submission of the Ajax project Environmental Application Assessment ("EA"), which had been expected to be submitted in September 2013.
+August 2, 2013, (please refer to Abacus' press release of same date), KGHMI informed Abacus and the community of Kamloops that it is evaluating opportunities to make modifications to the Ajax project layout in the BFS which, interalia, may improve the economics of the project, increase the distance of the project's infrastructure from the closest residential neighbourhoods and public infrastructure, and improve the permittibility of the Ajax project.
+As a consequence of reviewing these opportunities, KGHMI has delayed the submission of the Ajax project Environmental Application Assessment ("EA"), which had been expected to be submitted in September 2013.

-KGHMI expects to provide further updates on their evaluations to Abacus prior to year end.
-Management of Abacus cautions that depending on KGHMI's final decisions on the various opportunities being reviewed there will likely be significant delays in the submission of the EA and the project's development timeline.
+KGHMI expects to provide further updates on their evaluations to Abacus during 2014.
+Management of Abacus currently cautions that depending on KGHMI's final decisions on the various opportunities being reviewed it is likely the submission of the EA will be delayed by approximately two years until mid-2015 and a projected mine startup delayed until mid-2018 if the Ajax project is eventually approved for development.

-The 2013 budget for KGHM Ajax had been previously reduced to \$47 million from the original \$58 million as KGHMI reviews possible modifications to the project and defers previously anticipated 2013 engineering and detail design costs of the project.
-Abacus' 20% share of the project costs are being funded by its monies, currently \$18.4 million, held in trust for development of the Ajax project.
+The 2013 actual expenditures on the Ajax project totaled \$30 million versus a forecasted 2013 budget of \$47 million as certain land acquisition costs and detailed engineering activities were delayed.
+The 2014 budget for KGHM Ajax has been proposed for \$55 million plus an additional \$9 million of carry forward from 2013's budget that was not incurred in 2013.
+Abacus' 20% share of the project costs are being funded by its monies, currently \$16.0 million, held in trust for development of the Ajax project.